MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/app-service-private-sql-multi-region-content.md

 ## Potential use cases

-With private connectivity to a SQL database and high availability, this solution has applications in many areas.
+With private connectivity to an SQL database and high availability, this solution has applications in many areas.
 Examples include the financial, healthcare, and defense industries.

 ## Architecture